eslint/.github/SECURITY.md

     4. Write a blog post about the vulnerability.
     5. Notify Tidelift about the vulnerability.

-If you do not receive an acknowledgement within six business days, or cannot find a private contact, you may escalate to the OpenJS Foundation CNA at `security@lists.openjsf.org`.
-If a project does not respond within 14 days, escalation is appropriate.
+If you do not receive an acknowledgement of your report within six business days, or if you cannot find a private security contact for the project, you may escalate to the OpenJS Foundation CNA at `security@lists.openjsf.org`.

+If the project acknowledges your report but does not provide any further response or engagement within 14 days, escalation is also appropriate.

 ## Security Advisories